-Today the museum at 312 James Street presents a modern gallery of permanent and rotating exhibits on the first floor along with a gift shop and library.
-The second floor houses older decoys, a room dedicated to Sam Denny, and the Muskie Hall of Fame.
+Today the museum at 312 James Street presents a modern gallery of permanent and rotating exhibits on the first floor along with a research library.
+The second floor houses older decoys, a room dedicated to Sam Denny, a display by the local diving club and the Muskie Hall of Fame.
 The library, includes documents, clippings, scrapbooks, photos, maps, books and printed local histories along with a display honoring local servicemen and women.
 It is a valuable resource for students, professionals, historians and scholars.
 Stop by to visit, and be prepared to stay awhile.
 You have discovered one of the area’s best kept secrets.

 Museum Mission: The Thousand Islands Museum is an educational PUBLIC TRUST dedicated to the continuing collection, preservation and exhibition of artifacts and historical records of the St. Lawrence River and Thousand Islands communities.